 Mentorship

-Mentorship within the workplace looks like leaders across the organization connecting with more junior employees to help them grow.
-Mentors can help their mentees outline plans for their careers, overcome obstacles, discuss their ideas or ambitions, and connect them with others who can help them.
+Mentorship programs in the workplace can look different depending on your company and goals.
+Different mentoring models—like traditional one-on-one mentoring, reverse mentoring, or peer mentoring—can help mentees outline plans for their careers, overcome obstacles, discuss their ideas or ambitions, and connect with others who can help them.

 “It isn’t a simple check-in but an active conversation around particular goals or challenges.”